matias-kovero/AWiB/4-RPA/README.md

 ### Editing the robot
 Open the _YTJ implementation_ on edit mode (right-click --> Edit).

 On the left you will see a list of configurable commands that you can use.
-First, We will need ``Open Browser`` (found under Web Recorder) & ``Object clone``.
+First, We will need ``Open Browser`` (found under Web Recorder) & ``Object Cloning``.
 Feel free to explore other commands as well.
 IBM RPA with Automation Anywhere offers over 600 different, easily configurable command to build your RPA bots.

 If you double-click a command it will be added to your bots Action List.
 If you add something by accident, you can delete a command by right-clicking it and selecting "Delete".